CyberAnode/Registrations/rstcloud/rstcloud.md

 ## What we do
-We provide threat intel products focusing on the needs of SecOps teams of different sizes:
+We provide threat intelligence products focusing on the needs of SecOps teams of different sizes:
- - threat intelligence feeds for Threat Detection/ Prevention / Hunting
+ - Threat intelligence feeds for Threat Detection/Prevention/Hunting
  - SOC tools to minimise False Positives and improve enrichment
- - threat report collection automation for CTI analysts
+ - Threat report collection automation for CTI analysts
- - blocking lists for firewalls, WAFs, EDR solutions
+ - Blocking lists for firewalls, WAFs, EDR solutions
- - addiitonal APIs to help cyber teams to automate their tasks
+ - Additional APIs to help cyber teams automate their tasks

 ## Our products